EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/places/cauldins-tomb.md

       * 30 gold pieces inscribed with the visage of Korban.
       * 100 silver pieces inscribed with the visage of Cauldin of Leikon himself.
       * 500 copper pieces inscribed with the visage of Donitar of Leikon.
     * A binder of parchment containing rough sketches of people and locations.
-There's no name or signature on them, but it's implied that they're [Cauldin's Sketches](../../../items/cauldins-sketches.md).
+There's no name or signature on them, but it's implied that they're [[cauldins-sketches]].
-    * [Cauldin's Journal](../../../items/cauldins-journal.md), bound in a leather cover and wrapped in straps connected by a a brass seal.
+    * [[cauldins-journal]], bound in a leather cover and wrapped in straps connected by a a brass seal.
 This was meant to die with him, not read.
 However, it can be opened and translated into modern the modern common language a the rate of one page per day.
 * Five holes in the floor, caked with blood, quite fresh
   * It looks like the blood is less than a week old
   * There are layers of old caked-on blood going back a long time